Hodgetwins: Early lives and education

+They reached half a million subscribers on YouTube in 2013.
+They also worked for AAA, but were fired after recording videos for their YouTube channel in the conference room.

+Career

 Fitness

-The Hodge twins are certified International Sports Sciences Association trainers and appeared on the front page of Train magazine.
+The Hodgetwins are certified International Sports Sciences Association trainers and appeared on the front page of Train magazine.
 In 2016, they were guests on comedy podcast The Fighter and the Kid.
 In 2016, CheatSheet rated them as the 4th-best fitness YouTube channel.

 Comedy

 They have toured the UK and Australia.
 Their No Filter tour took place in 2016.

-Conservative commentators
+Political commentary

-The Hodge twins are vocal conservatives, and have over three million subscribers on their Conservative Twins YouTube channel.
-The twins are Donald Trump supporters, and appeared on Trump's Real News Update webcast.
+The Hodgetwins are vocal conservatives, and have over three million subscribers on their Conservative Twins YouTube channel.
+The twins were supporters of Donald Trump, and appeared on Trump's Real News Update webcast.

 They oppose the Black Lives Matter political and social movement.

+They have strongly criticized Israel's actions during the Gaza War.

-Two of the most shared Facebook posts about the George Floyd protests originated from the Hodge twins.
+Two of the most shared Facebook posts about the George Floyd protests originated from the Hodgetwins.
 They are frequent guests on conservative comedian Steven Crowder's various programs.

 Some claims the twins have made about Joe Biden and Black Lives Matter have been deemed as false by fact-checkers.
 In 2019, a venue canceled one of their shows after the Hodgetwins posted a video to their YouTube account making fun of a transgender woman.
-The venue owner stated that the reason for the cancellation was because "[they] don't tolerate transphobia."
+The venue owner stated the reason for the cancellation was that "[they] don't tolerate transphobia."
+In 2022, two more of the twins' scheduled comedy shows at the Springer Opera House in Columbus, Georgia and the Tift Theater in Tifton, respectively, were canceled for their anti-LGBTQ content.